This article is a compilation of productivity tips for translators and reviewers that will help you get the most out of the Lilt platform.

 How can I improve Lilt's suggestions?

-Lilt is an adaptive system, which means that it needs data (specifically, source/target pairs) for adaptation.
+Lilt is an adaptive system, which means it needs data (specifically, source/target pairs) for adaptation.
 Here are some rules of thumb for improving translation quality:

 - Fine-grained lexical distinctions for common words (e.g., "Party") take time to learn.
 The training data likely contains a given word millions of times; the system will need to see your preference many times to learn the distinction reliably.
 You should find that it learns rarer words and phrases faster.